 Cleveland Metroparks is charged with conservation of natural resources as its fundamental mission.
 The impacts of large deer populations became evident in portions of the reservations by the late 1980's.
 The most noticeable impacts are to the plant life at ground and mid-understory levels (what the deer can reach while foraging) and to the other wildlife species that depend upon these disappearing resources.

 The cumulative effect on natural areas, especially forested areas, is so great it devastates the ecosystem.
-The forest communities will take many years to recover.
+Forest communities will take many years to recover.
 Some areas have been impacted by deer browsing to such a severe degree that reproduction of new forest trees has essentially stopped.
-In these areas, native plants, like annual wildflowers, may need to be re-introduced.
 Neo-tropical migrating and year-round songbirds are dependent upon groundcover and the shrub/tree understory that provide nesting and foraging cover.
 These species are challenged to find nesting opportunities in Cleveland Metroparks forest areas that lack understory and groundcover habitat decimated by deer browsing.
-It is the goal of the Cleveland Metroparks to ensure successful native forest regeneration and native plant species growth by reducing deer population/density to the level where forest health indicates successful balance has been achieved.
+It is the goal of Cleveland Metroparks to ensure successful native forest regeneration and native plant species growth by reducing deer population/density to the level where forest health indicates a successful balance has been achieved.